lytrungtin/poker-hands/README.md

 ・The poker hands are shown in Table 1.
 If the 5 cards produce no hands, the output is “--”.
 ・Cards don’t include a Joker and there are 52 cards in the deck.

+For example, if the input string is D4C4C8D8S4, then there is a Full House, so output is FH.

+if the input string is S8D3HQS3CQ, it has Two pairs. the output is 2P.